Teacher to Student Ratio

 Come and experience our student-centred and interactive educational programs, led by professional Learning Facilitators.

-Virtual Excursions are available in your classroom via video conferencing.
+Virtual Excursions and learning programs are available in your classroom via several live video platforms.
 Fully interactive sessions with Gallery staff let you explore the National Portrait Gallery Collection in real-time learning programs aligned with the Australian Curriculum.
-Find out more at portrait.gov.au/content/virtual excursions
+Find out more at portrait.gov.au/content/virtual excursions.

 Headhunt@Home is an interactive app designed to encourage children aged 5–15 to take the lead and independently explore the virtual Portrait Gallery, to look closely at the portraits that intrigue them, to investigate the artistic elements of the work and learn about the incredible stories of the people featured.
 To use at home or in school.
 Headhunt@Home is available for download from the Apple App Store.